Skip to main content

 Network and security

-Atlas uses one shared VPC per root, split across two availability zones with explicit security group boundaries between the edge, workloads, database, and Kafka.
+Atlas uses one shared VPC per full environment root, split across two availability zones with explicit security group boundaries between the edge, workloads, database, and Kafka.
+The current exception is terraform/staging2, which reuses the VPC, subnets, and approved security groups already owned by terraform/staging instead of creating a second network foundation.

 Network shape